View File metadata

 A: For generic runs, the processed result is still stored as a blob attachment.

-Feedback & Future Support
+Feedback & future support

 We’re exploring broader support for converting blob attachments to Files.
 If this impacts your workflows, let us know!
+Reach out to Benchling Support or to your Customer Success Team.